NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 <center>![](../images/Python-Tutorial-wvg-straight-ez-000200.00.png)</center>

-Here, we see that the the source has excited the waveguide mode but has also excited radiating fields propagating away from the waveguide.
+We see that the the source has excited the waveguide mode but has also excited radiating fields propagating away from the waveguide.
 At the boundaries, the field quickly goes to zero due to the PML.

 ### A 90° Bend

-Now, we'll start a new simulation where we look at the fields in propagating through a waveguide bend, and we'll do a couple of other things differently as well.
+Now, we'll start a new simulation where we look at the fields propagating through a waveguide bend, and we'll do a couple of other things differently as well.
 As usual, the first thing to do is to load the Meep library:

 ```py
 import meep as mp
 ```

-Then let's set up the bent waveguide in a slightly larger computational cell via:
+Then let's set up the bent waveguide in a slightly larger computational cell:

 ```py
 cell = mp.Vector3(16, 16, 0)